 Dual Enrollment, also known as Dual Credit, allows students to take one course and earn both high school and college credit.
 Agreements with Camden County College (CCC) allow students to take courses at LHS taught by LHS staff and pay a reduced registration fee to the college.
 Courses are offered through CCC's High School Plus program.
 Students must receive a passing grade in the course and meet the course requirements of the college to receive dual credit.
-College requirements vary from course to course and typically require students to pass or take an additional assessment to receive credit.
+College requirements vary from course to course and typically require students to receive a qualifying grade to receive credit from the college.
+The college may require students to pass or take an additional assessment to receive credit.
 Students taking Dual Enrollment courses are not required to participate in the program.
 Information for Dual Enrollment will be distributed to students in those courses at the beginning of each semester.
 Courses available for dual credit are designated throughout the program of study.